kojiwell/kojiwell.github.io/docs/essential/git.md

 git branch [branch-name]
 ```

-Swtich to another branch and check it out into your working directory
+Switch to another branch and check it out into your working directory

 ``` sh
 git checkout [branch]